DaanV2/queue-processor/README.md

 # Queue-Processor

-A processor of collections that cuts up promisings time into chunks to allow other tasks/processes to also get some CPU.
-A promise like processor that tries to keep the event-loop as clean as possible.
-It cuts up the processing of events into smaller chunks and processes them in after each other. but allowing other events to go first.
+A processor of collections that chunks the items into subsections.
+Each chunk is scheduled after when the previous chunk or item has been processed.
+This allows other workflows or scheduled work to execute before continuing on a large dataset.
+These processors try to keep the event loop as clean as possible.

 [![npm-publish](https://github.com/DaanV2/queue-processor/actions/workflows/npm-publish.yml/badge.svg)](https://github.com/DaanV2/queue-processor/actions/workflows/npm-publish.yml)
 [![npm-test](https://github.com/DaanV2/queue-processor/actions/workflows/npm-test.yml/badge.svg)](https://github.com/DaanV2/queue-processor/actions/workflows/npm-test.yml)